 “Did you know that the dry cleaner will take back your hangers AND plastic!?
-Yeah, they send the plastic back to the manufacturer so it can get used again.”
-And it was at about this point of my conversation with Leah that my head blew off my body.
+Yeah, they send the plastic back to the manufacturer so it can get used again.” – Leah Peterson, co-founder of Rowdy Elephants

 Meet Leah Peterson, co-founder of Rowdy Elephants.
 Rowdy Elephants partners with businesses, restaurants, schools, and even your home, to create simple eco-friendly solutions that work for them.
 Simple changes, big impact.

 I met Leah when she was standing next to the recycle bin at an event this past fall deliberately taking a ubiquitous plastic twine off of everyone’s lunch plates so they could properly be recycled.
 I struck up a conversation with her because I’m ALWAYS that girl at the trash/recycle/compost station standing like a deer in headlights, wondering what goes where.
 So I was naturally interested in what she was picking off people’s plates.

 Then she started telling me about a composting service that comes to your house every week for a nominal fee.
 “So then you would have three bins” she says.
 “One for landfill, one for recycle and one for compost.
 And you can even ask for the nutrient-rich soil back for your garden.”
 And that’s when I knew I had to have her on the blog to share more sustainable living tips with us.

 Thanks to Leah for her insight.
 Be sure to comment below if you want to see her back again!

 Do you ever learn something new and it just rocks your world?
 You know silly stuff, or what some may consider insignificant, but that new fun fact provides an entirely different view on life for you?
 I’ve been on my wellness journey for more than a decade now, but as I transition into incorporating more sustainable practices into my life and grow Rowdy Elephants, I am constantly floored by new facts and tricks of the trade.